cderue/karn-doc/README.md

 ### Architecture overview

 This reference application is cross-platform at the server and client-side, thanks to Jave and Python services capable of running on Linux containers plus any browser for the client web app.
-The architecture proposes a microservice oriented architecture implementation with multiple autonomous microservices (each one owning its own data/db) and implementing different framework within each microservice (Micronaut for Java services and FastAPI for Python services) using HTTP as the communication protocol between the client apps and the microservices and supports asynchronous communication for data updates propagation across multiple services based on Integration Events and an Event Bus (a light message broker, to choose between RabbitMQ or Azure Service Bus, underneath).
+The architecture proposes a microservice oriented architecture implementation with multiple autonomous microservices (each one owning its own data/db) and implementing different framework within each microservice (Micronaut for Java services and FastAPI for Python services) using HTTP as the communication protocol between the client apps and the microservices and supports asynchronous communication for data updates propagation across multiple services based on Integration Events and NATS.

 ![](img/eshop_logo.png)
 ![](img/eShopOnContainers-architecture.png)